rahmanidashti/primepathfinder/README.md

 Prime Path Finder in C

 ## Description
 This is an implementation of _Prime Path Finder_ algorithm based on the Alg.
-1 in the reference 2.
-The authors of paper proposed a prime path finder that is a extention of prime path procedure in the reference 1 (see _chapter 2, subsection 2.2.1, paeg 36_).
+1 in [2].
+The authors of paper proposed a prime path finder that is a extention of prime path procedure in [1] (see _chapter 2, subsection 2.2.1, paeg 36_).

 ## Concerns